hamidghaedi/RNA-seq-survival-analysis/README.md

 #### RNA-seq data scaling and encoding

 To use gene expression matrix in survival analysis usually we encode genes as high or low expressed genes.
 To do so both fold change and z-score are fine.
 However due to retaining heterogeneity in data the latter is preferred.
+Using z-score we will have a measure of how many SD away from the mean a gene is.
+Also we will consider those with |Z| > 1.96 to be differentially expressed: + 1.96 (up-regulated) and -1.96 (dow-nregulated)

 ```R
 scal <- function(x,y){